Futurity & Maturity

 VII.
 Division of Total Futurity Stakes Monies

-Expenses of the Futurity will be deducted (not to exceed 35%) prior to disbursement of the stake monies.
-The stakes prize monies will be divided evenly between the Breeder (50%) and the Owner (50%).
+A. General – Expenses of the Futurity will be deducted (not to exceed 35%) prior to disbursement of the stake monies.
+The stake prize monies will be divided evenly between the breeder (50%) and the owner (50%).
 Prizes will be distributed by the Akita Club of America.

 B. Division of the Individual Stake Monies (divided as specified above)

-2. The remaining funds will be divided with the Winner of each of the eight age classes receiving 5%.
-If there are not eight age classes entered, remaining prize monies will be distributed among those classes with entries.
+2. The remaining funds will be divided with the winner of each of the eight age classes receiving 5%.
+If there are not eight age classes entered, the remaining prize monies will be distributed among those classes with entries

 VIII.
 Selection & Eligibility of Futurity/Maturity Judges